RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 # Industry Briefs for the Unit

 ![alt text](TODO: Add image)

+This year you will respond to one of four briefs set by industry, these are:

+* The Adidas Brief
+* The Barcardi Brief
+* The Burger King Brief
+* The Pearsons Brief

 <!---
 **Note**, some may be more relevant than others as we will be working toward making a **digital campaign or product** as a response.